Healthlane-Technologies/zango-projects/Readme.md

 c.
 Now, you'll have to delete the workspaces folder present inside `zango_projects` directory initially because it will be created dynamically from the zango platform and then you can paste the code of that project from this repository.
 Suppose you created `todo_app` from the zango platform, zango will automatically generate todo_app directory with some config files inside `zango_projects/workspaces` and then you can replace all the files inside `zango_project/workspaces/todo_app` with the files present in this repository.
 This is because zango creates schema of the app(todo_app) only when we create it dynamically(from zango platform).

 d.
-After you have deleted the workspaces folder, go inside the zango_projects directory (where manage.py file is located) and run the `python manage.py migrate_schemas` command to migrate zango level migrations.
-Since zango is built on top of django, you need to apply its migrations first.
+After you have deleted the workspaces folder, go inside the zango_projects directory (where manage.py file is located) and run the `zango initialize-project` command to initialize the project database and create the platform user.

 e.
-Now, create a zango superuser for accessing the zango platform using the command `python manage.py createsuperuser`.

-f.
 After the platform user has been created, run the following commands inside zango_project directory:

 - Start the project using traditional django command:
 ```
 python manage.py runserver